bloq/js-packages/packages/promise-swr/README.md

 Determines how the caching key will be computed.
 By default, it will only consider the first argument and use strict equality to evaluate a match.
+Provide your custom resolver if the wrapped function takes multiple arguments or uses objects/arrays as argument.

 ##### options.revalidate?